kimgoetzke/randolf/README.md

 2. Press `Win` + `r`, type `shell:startup`, and press `Enter`
 3. Paste the shortcut into the startup folder

 ### Why does this application even exist?
-What it is purpose?
+What is its purpose?

 While [Komorebi](https://github.com/LGUG2Z/komorebi/) is the most feature-rich window tiling manager for Windows I know, it requires a commercial license (particularly problematic for since I only use Windows for work), depends on a